savil/savil.github.com/_drafts/2018-01-24-stanford-bpase-twooheighteen-day-one.md

 * if there are two chains that are finalized, then 1/3 of validator deposits are lost/"slashed"
   * no double votes => validator cannot vote on two conflicting chains
   * no surround vote => cannot vote on two chains such that there's a gap in between
-* see video about this
+* see video about this!

 designing casper FFG by Vlad and Vitalik
 * "minimal slashing conditions" => 4 conditions
 * came with formal verification
-* but we should use it when human intuitions are not enough, not a replacement for intuition
+* but we should use formal-verification when human intuitions are not enough, not a replacement for intuition!

 "parameterizing casper: decentralization/finality tradeoff"